Openterface Mini-KVM - Diagnostic Self-Check Guide (macOS)

 Step 15: Click Send Defect Report to Support to prepare the report for support.

-Step 16: In the Defect Report window, enter your Order ID and Name.
+Step 16: In the Defect Report window, enter your Order ID and Name, then click Apply to insert them into the email draft.